How to Tell Your Boss You're Pregnant: 5 Tips

 2. Consider your timing.

-That said, if you have an important deal, project or performance review, you may want to consider telling your manager afterwards if you're worried about how they will take the news.
-Just be careful about waiting too long - you don’t want to become fodder for office gossip!
+That said, if you do have an important deal, project or performance review, you may want to consider telling your manager afterwards if you're worried about how they will take the news.
+Just be careful about waiting too long or giving away tell-tale signs such as inquiring openly about your company's maternity leave policy -- unless you're comfortable with a little office speculation and gossip!

 3. Know your basic benefits and rights.